WUSTL-Biol4220/home/labs/lab_08.md

 $ alan -n adh.muscle_it1.fasta
 ```

-Run MUSCLE again, this time for a maximum of 16 iterations.
-Increasing the number of iterations improves how likely it is that the resultant alignment is optimal alignment.
+Increasing the number of iterations will allow MUSCLE to find a better global fit for the alignment score.
+Run MUSCLE again, this time for a maximum of 2 iterations.
+Then try 3, 4, 5, and 6 iterations.
 Be sure to change the output file name so the earlier result is not overwritten.

+How would you construct a pipeline with `cat`, `sort`, `uniq`, and `wc` to count how many lines differ between two fasta alignment files?

+### MAFFT

 MAFFT behaves similarly to MUSCLE, but MAFFT provides more features.
 Notably, the user can impose different gap-open (`--op`) and gap-extension (`--ep`) costs to the alignment algorithm.
 Run MAFFT under the following conditions.